franekmagiera/algorithms/README.md

  - stack's size doubles after memory limit is reached, growth is exponential, this doubling strategy has some advantages and disadvantages

+## doubly linked list
+ - elements of different types can be stored in one list
+ - list-test.c presents how this data structure can be used

+## binary tree
+ - binary-tree-test.c presents how this data structure can be used
+ - recursive treeSearch function can be used to modify a certain node
+ - iterativeTreeSearch copies the element value of a node

 ## common
  - swap
  - merge